Lifevar/bot-platform/README.md

 ##
-This Project is still underconstruction.
+*This Project is still underconstruction.*

-# BotPlat form
+# Bot Platform (Ruby Version)

-A ruby based Bot platform to let developers to focus on bot's business logic.
-You can connect your bot to channels such as slack, teams, lineworks, chatwork and etc with only a few steps while the bot's logic is the same. check the [supported bot channels](https://github.com/lifevar/bot-platform/blob/main/docs/channels.md#supported).
+A ruby based Bot platform to let developers to focus on bot's business logic ONLY.
+You can connect your bot to channels such as slack, teams, lineworks, chatwork and etc within only a few steps of settings(without coding) to use the same bot's logic. check the [supported bot channels](https://github.com/lifevar/bot-platform/blob/main/docs/channels.md#supported).

-We also provide CLI(also as a channel) to accelerate the test and demo processes.
+We also provide CLI(Command Line Interface) to accelerate the testing and demo processes.

 You can use DemoKit(underconstruction) to support your bot conversations to customers.

-We reference Microsoft's BotFramework now, but we'll change the platform to be better in furture.
+We reference Microsoft's BotFramework now(great thanking to MS), but we'll change the platform to be more different and better in the furture.
+The big difference between this project and BotFramework is that you need not binding the bot to Azure or sth. else specified platform.

 ## Installation